 Just choose your song, grab a game controller, and follow the dancer(s) on the screen.
 The controllers track your movements and let you know how well you’re doing.

-One of my favourite things about the game is you can create a playlist of songs to play in succession.
+One of my favourite things about the game is creating a playlist of songs to play in succession.
 This is very handy because you don’t have to stop after each dance to choose the next song.
 You just keep on dancing.
 I usually dance anywhere from 30 minutes to 45 minutes, and I’m always out of breath and sweating by the end.

 So I caved and bought the game.
 It’s now my favourite alternative workout for days I can’t get to the gym.

-The training starts slowly with a few punches and short combos, but as you progress, and learn the new moves, the length and complexity of the combos steadily increase.
+The training starts slowly with a few punches and short combos, but as you progress and learn the new moves, the combos’ length and complexity steadily increase.
 As you progress, you can earn more songs and more challenging training circuits.
 If you prefer to work out with a buddy, you can use two sets of Joy-Con Controllers.